AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 ### Setting

 Critical Role's Exandria, on the continent of Marquet.
-The characters begin in the oasis city of Ank'Harel in the center of the Rumedan Desert, and end up in Shamal, a coastal city on the north eastern side of the continent, with an arabian aesthetic.
+The characters begin in the oasis city of Ank'Harel in the center of the Rumedan Desert, and end up in Shamal, a coastal city with an arabian aesthetic on the north eastern side of the continent.
+The characters are trying to find a shipwreck containing information leading them to lost treasure.

 ### Characters